Intron

 | WARNING

-- Alpha interferons, including INTRON® A, cause
+- Alpha interferons, including INTRON® A, cause or aggravate

-or aggravate fatal or life-threatening neuropsychiatric,
+fatal or life-threatening neuropsychiatric, autoimmune, ischemic,

-autoimmune, ischemic, and infectious disorders.
+and infectious disorders.
+Patients should be monitored closely

+with periodic clinical and laboratory evaluations.
 Patients

-and laboratory evaluations.
-Patients with persistently

-should be withdrawn from therapy.
+conditions should be withdrawn from therapy.
 In many but not

-all cases these disorders resolve after stopping INTRON
+all cases these disorders resolve after stopping INTRON A therapy. |

 What